a) Jeunet started writing Amelie

 Since they were director partners Jeunet discussed the whole matter with Caro perhaps expecting him to come along and be his co-director for the movie.

 Caro had different ideas, perhaps saying something to the extent of "Why don't you go it alone on this one because I don't think that they'll let me do my sort of turn of the century Jules Verne of of of art direction, and if I can't have that, i can't really be interested"

 This may have been a reasonable assumption for Caro to make and so Jean-Pierre said "Fine" realising that he was going to have to go it alone.

-He went to Hollywood for the meeting just to see what this was all about thinking that it would be just a day's meeting but he would find himself there still ten days later.
+He went to Hollywood for the meeting just to see what this was all about thinking that it would be just a day's meeting, to make sure the language wasn't going to be a problem, to test his interpreter, he would behave coolly because that was the best way to get a job, but to his surprise he would find himself there still ten days later.

 c) Despretz and Jeunet start talking